knpuniversity/symfony/knpu/ep6-security/authenticator-get-user-check-credentials.md

 with `email => $email`.

 Easy.
 If this returns `null`, guard authentication will fail and the user will see an error.
-But if we *do* return a `User` object, then on we marcg!
+But if we *do* return a `User` object, then on we march!
 Guard calls `checkCredentials()`.

 ## Enter checkCredentials()